By the Numbers.

 SNAP/CalFresh in California:

-- Only 70% of all eligible participate in CalFresh:
+- Only 70% of eligible Californians participate in CalFresh:

 - 74% are household with children,

-- 30% are families with elderly or disable members.
+- 9% are in families with elderly or disable members.

 - The CalFresh program kept 806,000 out of poverty-417,000 of which were children (2009-2012)